ajuanijustus/QML_ECAI2025/notes.md

 interesting method: take a ResNet (Residual Network), amputate it, and stick the QNN in the end with the embeddings(?) from the ResNet

-python version for the env:
+python version for the env: 3.9.6 (during the tutorial)

 applications in RL:
 - they have a PhD student using RL for optimising parameters in QNN methods (???)